-‘The Masked Singer UK’ Spoilers: Viewers Think That Sausage Is Louisa Johnson
+'The Masked Singer UK' Spoilers: Viewers Think That Sausage Is Louisa Johnson

-Saturday night’s episode of The Masked Singer in the U.K. saw another celebrity get unmasked.
+Saturday night's episode of the U.K. edition of The Masked Singer saw another celebrity get unmasked.
 However, Sausage, who remains in the competition, is the one that viewers are trying extra hard to figure out.
-The panelists — Davina McCall, Rita Ora, Mo Gilligan, and Jonathan Ross — have continued to change their guesses and don’t always seem completely certain with their choices.
+The panelists — Davina McCall, Rita Ora, Mo Gilligan, and Jonathan Ross — have continued to change their guesses and don't always seem completely certain with their choices.

 Sausage remains a popular contestant because they are an incredible vocalist with some pipes.